mabdullah236/DEVELOPERSHUB-task-Phase-2-/README.md

 # Project Overview
 This project is a RESTful API built for a Bookstore.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on a database of books.This was created as part of the DEVELOPERSHUB Backend Development Internship (Phase 2).
+It allows users to perform CRUD (Create, Read, Update, Delete) operations on a database of books.
+This was created as part of the DEVELOPERSHUB Backend Development Internship (Phase 2).

+### Advanced Features Implemented
+* **Search Functionality:** Search books by title (ignores spaces).
+* **Pagination:** Limits the number of books returned per page for better performance.
+* **Data Validation:** Custom validation ensures `price` is positive and `isbn` is exactly 13 digits and numeric.
+* **Authentication & Permissions:** Secure API endpoints.
+Only logged-in users can add books, and only the owner of a book can edit or delete it.

 # Technologies Used
 * **Backend Framework:** Django, Django REST Framework (DRF)